I'm a member

 Printer Friendly Version

-DESCRIPTIONElectron-beam CT (also known as ultrafast CT) uses an electron gun rather than a standard x-ray tube to generate x-rays, thus permitting very rapid scanning.
-Spiral CT scanning (also referred to as helical CT scanning) also creates images at greater speeds by rotating a standard x-ray tube around the patient such that data are gathered in a continuous spiral or helix rather than individual slices.
-While both electron-beam CT (EBCT) and spiral CT scanning may be valued as an alternative to conventional CT scanning due to their faster throughput, their speed of image acquisition permits unique imaging of the moving heart.
-For example, the rapid image acquisition time virtually eliminates motion artifact related to cardiac contraction, permitting visualization of the calcium in the epicardial coronary arteries.
+Electron-beam CT (EBCT) (also known as ultrafast CT) and spiral CT (or helical CT) may be used as an alternative to conventional CT scanning due to faster throughput.
+Their speed of image acquisition gives them unique value for imaging a moving heart.
+The rapid image acquisition time virtually eliminates motion artifact related to cardiac contraction, permitting visualization of the calcium in the epicardial coronary arteries.
 EBCT software permits quantification of calcium area and density, which are translated into calcium scores.
-Calcium scores have been investigated as a technique for detecting coronary artery calcification, both as a technique to diagnostic technique in symptomatic patients to determine the necessity of coronary angiography, or, in asymptomatic patients, as a screening technique for coronary artery disease.
+Calcium scores have been investigated as a technique for detecting coronary artery calcium, both as a diagnostic technique in symptomatic patients to rule out an atherosclerotic etiology of symptoms or, in asymptomatic patients, as an adjunctive method for risk stratification for coronary artery disease.

-As of 2007, EBCT and multi-detector computed tomography (MDCT) are the primary fast CT methods for measurement of coronary artery calcification.
+EBCT and multi-detector computed tomography (MDCT) were initially the primary fast CT methods for measurement of coronary artery calcium.
 A fast CT study for coronary artery calcuim measurement generally takes 10 to 15 minutes and requires only a few seconds of scanning time.
 More recently, computed tomography angiography (CTA) has been used to assess coronary calcium.
 Because of the basic similarity between EBCT and CTA in measuring coronary calcium, it is expected that CTA provides information on coronary calcium that is similar to EBCT.

-POLICYThe use of electron-beam CT or spiral CT to detect coronary artery calcification is considered investigational.
+POLICYThe use of computed tomography (CT) to detect coronary artery calcification is considered investigational.